Thomasstycke/Thomasstycke.github.io/index.md

 </p>

 <p style="text-align: justify; text-justify: inter-word;">
- <a href="#figure2">Figure 2</a> shows a map of San Fransisco and its' ten police districts where each district is described with its count of recorded assault crimes per 10,000 residents.
+ <a href="#figure2">Figure 2</a> shows a map of San Francisco and its ten police districts where each district is described with its count of recorded assault crimes per 10,000 residents.
 The information about residents in each district was gathered from <a href="#ref2">[2]</a>.
 </p>

 <p style="text-align: justify; text-justify: inter-word;">